LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

 end
 {% endhighlight %}

-This layer returns the scores as well, like Flux.jl's `MultiHeadAttention` layer.
+This layer returns the scores as well, like Flux.jl's `MultiheadAttention` layer.
 These are useful for inspecting the model.

 <h4 id="attention-multi-head-attention">3.5.5 Multi-Head Attention</h4>